 Picture this: A logistics executive gets an alert about port congestion in Shanghai.
 Within minutes, not days, their Decision Intelligence (DI) system has already analyzed alternate routes, calculated cost impacts, and suggested optimal responses.
 That’s not science fiction – it’s the new reality of agile Decision Intelligence.
 Gone are the days of just business intelligence, sifting through static reports and gut feelings.
 Today’s market demands split-second decisions backed by data, and that’s exactly what agile Decision Intelligence delivers.

 Indeed, Decision Intelligence can transform how organizations make choices, but many struggle to grasp its real potential.
 In this article, I’ll break down DI into its essential components.
 First, I’ll look at how DI leverages the full spectrum of analytics – from basic descriptive analysis to sophisticated prescriptive recommendations.
 Then, I’ll identify for you the three critical elements that fuel any DI system: raw data, pre-processed information, and organizational knowledge.
 Finally, I’ll examine what makes a DI platform truly agile and adaptable.
-Namely, it is real-time analytics, AI-powered analytics, and learning-based feedback loops.
+Namely, it is on-demand analytics, AI-powered analytics, and learning-based feedback loops.

 - 1. What is Decision Intelligence (DI)?